tompassarelli/xdoclip/README.md

 A simple script in which you may set a window for quick copy and pasting.

 I found it tiresome to copy shell commands from firefox, find the terminal, and paste them in.

-This script reduces that noise to a hotkey!
+This script reduces that noise to 1 hotkey!

 ## Dependencies